Unfolded Seiberg-Witten Floer spectra, II: Relative invariants and the gluing theorem: Stable homotopy categories

 In this section, we will discuss the stable homotopy categories $\frak{C}$, $\frak{S}$, $\frak{S}^*$.
 The discussion in this section will be needed to construct the gluing formula in Theorem \ref{thm gluing BF inv}.

 First let us briefly recall the definition of the categories.
 (See \cite{KLS1} for the details.)
-An object of $\frak{C}$ is a triple $(A, m, n)$, where $A$ is a pointed topological space with $S^1$-action which is $S^1$-homotopy equivalent to a finite $S^1$-CW complex, $m$ is an integer and $n$ is a rational number.
+An object of $\frak{C}$ is a triple $(A, m, n)$, where $A$ is a pointed topological space with $S^1$-action which is $S^1$-homotopy equivalent to a finite $S^1$-CW complex (see \cite[Chapter I, Section 3]{May} for the definition of equivariant CW complex), $m$ is an integer and $n$ is a rational number.
 The set of morphisms between $(A_1, m_1, n_1)$ and $(A_2, m_2, n_2)$ is given by

 if $n_1-n_2$ is an integer, and we define $\morp_{\frak{C}}((A_1, m_1, n_1), (A_2, m_2, n_2))$ to be the empty set if $n_1-n_2$ is not an integer.
 Here $[\cdot, \cdot]_{S^1}$ is the set of pointed $S^1$-homotopy classes, $\R$ is the one dimensional trivial representation of $S^1$ and $\C$ is the standard two dimensional representation of $S^1$.
 The category $\frak{S}$ is the category of direct systems